By Olivia Visser, Staff Writer

 In 2016, the Trudeau government approved the Kinder Morgan Trans Mountain Pipeline (TMX) expansion, backtracking on its campaign promise to protect the environment and community land rights.
 Two years later, the BC Supreme Court granted an injunction preventing obstruction of TMX work in Burnaby.
 Since then, more than 248 people have been charged with contempt for demonstrating against the pipeline’s expansion.

 Official RCMP documents suggest violence isn’t the last resort in policing TMX protesters.
-In their notes from a strategy session for a militarized raid of Wet’suwet’en nation lands, the RCMP requested “lethal overwatch,.” which refers to an officer who is ready to use lethal force.
+In their notes from a strategy session for a militarized raid of Wet’suwet’en nation lands, the RCMP requested “lethal overwatch,” which refers to an officer who is ready to use deadly force.
 Officers were told to use “as much violence towards the gate” as they want, referencing a roadblock led by Wet’suwet’en people.
 For Indigenous land protectors, police violence is a familiar reality.

 The Ottawa Police Service’s Interim Chief Steve Bell said the truckers were warned “all week” they were going to be arrested, and even on the morning of the arrests “all unlawful protesters were given many, many opportunities to leave.”
 This came after nearly three weeks of horn blaring that plagued the city and required an injunction to stop.
 That’s to say nothing of the harassment, including threats and hate crimes, endured by Ottawa residents.
 Text messages from an affidavit reveal an Ottawa police officer even gave protesters parking advice ahead of time and offered to devise for them a “plan.”